dmitry-vlasov/del/README.md

 Decomposition tests
 -------------------
+Tests should be run fom the scripts directory in the project.
 Script 'decomposition', runs a del program on a simple decomposable theory To run the test run:
-    :~$./decomposition decompose
+ 1. ~$./decomposition ../math/decompose

-Script 'solver', runs a del program on a simple theory To run the test run:
+Script 'solver', runs a del program on a simple theory To run the test run from the scripts:
-    :~$./solver solve
+ 2. ~$./solver ../math/solve